 gui

-We built a GUI in .NET.
-This GUI is capable of presenting all the data in the database and controlling parameters of the wireless network, like =ST AA sampling period, node ID’s =S and radio power levels.
-Using this GUI we can easily control the entire network.
+The user interfaces provides us with the ability to easily control and monitor the WSN.
+Rapid deployment was the key motivator to build this component.
+Using this, the user can set several node parameters, with a focus on localization.
+For example, the end-user can set the coordinates of an anchor node.
+This can be done in a few seconds.
+In contrast to manually hardcoding every single node of the network, which can be very time-consuming and sometimes impossible due to the fact that TinyOS-programmed nodes and other types of nodes usually provide very little to no user interaction.

 controller

 The controller is the core of our system.
-Its task is to calculate the position of a blind node and route all communication between the other parts of the framework.
-XML over TCP/IP is used to transport the data.
+The controller is programmed in C# using the .NET 3.5 framework.
+It is divided into several class library’s and a single Windows Forms project.

+It has four main functions:

+Firstly, the controller acts as a gatekeeper to the database, ensuring that all data is stored in the correct table and is of the correct type.
+This is especially important for WSNs as a plethora of hardware platforms exist.
+These platforms have different data types and can have a different endianness.

+Secondly, the controller is also a central gathering point for all the data.
+By using the controller in our framework, every other component can use a single data interface and should only be aware of the location of the controller.

+Thirdly, an interface to Scala is provided as well.
+Scala is middleware for location systems.
+Scala and the interface will be described in the designated sections

+Finally, the controller implements the centralized versions of our localization algorithms.
+The user can instruct the controller to use an algorithm via a simple Windows Forms GUI

 WSN vs Controller

-The communication between the WSN and the controller happens with an XML parser, which translates the messages of both sides into XML and back into an internal format.
-The root node of the WSN receives all the messages (Sensor, location and status) from the nodes and forwards these to the controller, or Vice-versa: if the controller needs to pass a command on to the root, it will be forwarded to the root.
-With the help ofDissemeniationDissemeniation, the command is transmitted over the WSN.
+The communication between the WSN and the controller is done with an XML parser, which translates the messages of both sides into XML and back into an internal format.
+The root node of the WSN receives all the messages (Sensor, location and status) from the nodes and forwards these to the controller, or if the controller needs to pass a command on to the root, it will be forwarded to the root.
+With the help of the dissemination protocol, the command is transmitted over the WSN.

 Controller vs GUI

-The communication between the controller and the GUI also happens with =V (e.g. occur, take place by means of) an XML parser, which translates the messages that need to be exchanged and back.
+The communication between the controller and the GUI also happens with an XML parser, which translates the messages that need to be exchanged and back.
 Firstly, the GUI displays the data from the WSN, thus a request needs to be send to the controller.
 The controller receives the request, and gets the data out of the database and sends it to the GUI.
 Secondly, the GUI is used to control the WSN.
 If, for example, you want to change the sample rate of the WSN, then a command will be sent to the controller which forwards it to the root node of the WSN.

 Controller vs databases

-The communication here makes use of ODBC (Open Database Connectivity), this =ST: relative clause is an universal database interface.
+The communication here makes use of ODBC (Open Database Connectivity), which is an universal database interface.
 By using this interface, the controller does not need to worry about the database that is used.
 Stored procedures are used instead of full SQL syntax.